WyattJordan/Arduino-Pixelstick-4.0/README.md

-# Arduino-Pixelstick-4.0
+# What is a Pixelstick?
-Code for building your own pixelstick for light painting (long exposure photography).
-What is a pixelstick?
-See this: http://www.thepixelstick.com/
+It's a programmable string of leds for light painting (long exposure photography).
+The original company to make on is here: http://www.thepixelstick.com/ but I built one on the cheap.

 # Examples:
 ![Demo](/imgs/pxl_stick.jpg)